 Borasu Pass (also spelled as Barasu) is a high altitude [5450 m] is a classic Himalayan crossover from Chitkul in Sangla valley in Kinnaur to Har-ki-Dun valley in Uttarakhand.
 It connects the Indian states of Uttarakhand and Himachal Pradesh.
-Locals of Sankri and Osla village pronounce it as Barasu pass.
+The locals of Sankri and Osla village pronounce it as Barasu pass.

 Borasu Pass Trek

-Borasu pass trek itinerary covers the breathtakingly beautiful Har-ki-Dun valley and we witness the beautiful glacial lakes of Morinda Taal and Zhukia (also spelled as Zhupkia) Glacier.
+Borasu pass trek itinerary covers the breathtakingly beautiful Har-ki-Dun valley, and we witness the beautiful glacial lakes of Morinda Taal and Zhukia (also spelled as Zhupkia) Glacier.
 The route for this trek passes through:

 - A long glacier.